The Value Of The One Page Strategic Plan

 ONE PAGE STRATEGIC PLAN: INTERNAL RESOURCES (EQUIPMENT, HIRING, PARTNERSHIPS)

-Regardless of your business needs, it is important to document these items on your one-page strategic plan.
-Even going as far as creating a schedule for acquiring these key resources.
+Regardless of your business needs, it is essential to document these items on your one-page strategic plan.
+Go as far as creating a schedule for acquiring these vital resources.

 ONE PAGE STRATEGIC PLAN: KEY SOURCES OF REVENUE (PRODUCTS/SERVICES TO SELL)